Weybourne, Norfolk: Toponymy

 The village's name origin is uncertain.
-The second element is 'stream'.
+The second element of the name refers to a stream or burn..
 The specific may be a pre-English river-name, or perhaps, 'weir/mill-dam stream', although there is no evidence for the age of the mill pond here.
-Peter Trudgill says that "Weybourne meant 'felon stream': a criminal (the Old English word, now forgotton, was wearg might be executed there in the stream (or burn)".'Other suggestions such as the Old English 'wearg', 'felon' and 'wagu', 'quagmire' are less likely.
+It was suggested that "Weybourne meant 'felon stream'; a criminal (Note: The Old English word, now forgotten, was wearg.) might be executed there in the stream (or burn)"..
+Other suggestions, such as the Old English 'wearg', 'felon', 'wagu' and 'quagmire', are less likely.
+(Note: Search for 'Weybourne, Norfolk' in this website.)

+In local dialect, Weybourne may be pronounced "Webburn" or "Webbun".